 Opalescence Pro

-This office video gives patients a friendly overview of whitening choices and why a dental exam helps decide which option is safest and smartest.
+This office video gives patients a friendly overview of whitening choices and why a dental exam helps decide which option is appropriate.

 The team checks teeth, gums, restorations, and sensitivity history before recommending whitening.

-Some patients want a faster in-office option, while others prefer take-home trays and a more flexible schedule.
+Some patients want a supervised in-office visit, while others prefer take-home trays and a flexible schedule.

 For in-office whitening, the dentist protects the gums before applying professional whitening gel.